About

 • The Academia/Industry DynAmics (AIDA) Knowledge Graph is an innovative resource that describes 14M publications and 8M patents according to their topics and industrial sectors.

-• The Computer Science Knowledge Graph (CS-KG), a large-scale automatically generated knowledge graph that describes 25M entities (e.g., tasks, methods, metrics, materials, others) relevant to the Computer Science according extracted from 15M research publications.
+• The Computer Science Knowledge Graph (CS-KG), a large-scale automatically generated knowledge graph that describes 25M entities (e.g., tasks, methods, metrics, materials, others) extracted from 15M research publications.

 We collaborate with major publishers and universities to generate scalable applications, such as search engines, recommender systems, and analytics tools.
-In particular, we are currently working closely with Springer Nature in the development of several semantically enhanced solutions, such as Smart Topic Miner, a web application that supports editors in classifying books with relevant metadata, and Smart Book Recommender, a system that assists editors in deciding which products should be marketed at scientific venues.
+In particular, we are currently working closely with Springer Nature in the development of several semantically enhanced solutions.

 In 2019, we released the Computer Science Ontology (CSO), which is currently the largest taxonomy of research areas in the field and has been officially adopted by Springer Nature.
 In the context of our collaboration with Springer Nature, I have also designed and co-developed the Smart Topic Miner, a tool is used by editors at Springer Nature to generate automatically the scholarly metadata for all their computer science proceedings, including flagship series, such as Lecture Notes in Computer Science (LNCS), Lecture Notes in Artificial Intelligence, and others.

-Recently, our work has focused also on the intersection of generative AI and knowledge graphs, aiming to create advanced systems for scientific exploration, horizon scanning, research hypothesis generation, and the automated production of literature reviews.
+Recently, our work has focused on the intersection of generative AI and knowledge graphs, aiming to create advanced systems for scientific exploration, horizon scanning, research hypothesis generation, and the automated production of literature reviews.
+As part of this effort, we published an in-depth survey on the transformative impact of AI systems for literature reviews, providing key recommendations for future research.